agoose77/phd-thesis/content/2614-kinematics.md

 hist.plot();
 ```

 This approach necessarily requires the knowledge of the interaction vertex (to identify the light particle energy) and the relative angle of the beam to the scattered ion track.
 If both of these cannot be determined, then there is insufficient knowledge of the system to find a solution.
-In the zero-degree regime, in which the light product track is close to zero degrees, it is possible to leverage the assumption of a linear reaction in order to once-again determine the beam energy (see {numref}`expt:zero-degree-scattering`).
+In the central detectors, in which the light product track is close to zero degrees, it is possible to leverage the assumption of a linear reaction in order to once-again determine the beam energy (see {numref}`expt:zero-degree-scattering`).

 +++